How to view and disable startup programs from Windows 10's Task Manager

 How to learn more about startup programs in Windows 10's Task Manager

-Task Manager's Startup tab is laid out in columns that you can click or tap, and drag to reorder.
+Task Manager's Startup tab is laid out in columns.
+You can click or tap on any column's header, and drag to reorder.
 By default, the tab shows four columns, displaying the name, publisher, status, and startup impact for each startup application listed.
 This basic information should be enough for you to form a general opinion on how much each app affects the startup time of Windows 10:

 - Name - Displays the name of the application.
 It is the only column that can not be hidden from view.